 This ends his tour of the church and he departs after leaving an “Irish sixpence,” an incredibly small amount of money, in the donation box.
 He comes to the conclusion that this place was not worth visiting.

-In the fourth stanza the speaker continues his contemplation of what the churches will become when all the religiously devoted have passed on.
-One idea the speaker has about the fate of these place is the continued existence of their power.
-He considers the possibility that in the future people will still come to them for a variety of spiritual reason.
+In the fourth stanza of ‘Church Going’, the speaker continues his contemplation of what the churches will become when all the religiously devoted have passed on.
+One idea the speaker has about the fate of these places is the continued existence of their power.
+He considers the possibility that in the future people will still come to them for a variety of spiritual reasons.
 Mothers might bring their children to “touch a particular stone” for luck, or perhaps people will come to see the dead “walking.”

 He knows that “Power of some sort will go on” even if the traditional religious context is lost.
 The “superstition” he knows will surround the place “must die” as well.
 One day, even the “disbelief” of the superstitions will be lost.
 All that the building will be is “Grass…brambles, buttress, sky.”
 It will be no more than its walls.

 As time passes this conglomeration of architectural elements will fall further into disrepair.
-It will become “less recognizable” as the days more forward until its original purpose is completely unknown.
+It will become “less recognizable” as the days move forward until its original purpose is completely unknown.

 The speaker embraces a new question in this stanza.
-He is considering who the very last believer, or pilgrim, or seeker of true will be who enters the building.
+He is considering who the very last believer or pilgrim, or seeker of truth will be who enters the building.
 Will this person even comprehend where he or she is?
-What, he wonders, will this man or woman think as the final remainder of a dead religion?
+What, he wonders, will this man or woman think as the final remnants of a dead religion?

 The last person, he assumes, will be “one of the crew” who knows what a “rood-loft” is.
 This is a reference to what is more commonly known as a rood screen.
 It is a feature of late medieval church architecture that was situated between the chancel and nave at the front of the church.

-As the poem begins to conclude the speaker continues his prospective description of who the last visitor of the church will be.
+As ‘Church Going’ begins to conclude the speaker continues his prospective description of who the last visitor of the church will be.
 This person might be as he is, curious about the place because of its long-lasting nature.
 It has “held unsplit” for so long, one might wonder what has allowed it to survive.
-The onlooker might think on further in the same vain as he, wondering what the “frosty barn is worth” and how, without knowing its worth, it can please one to “stand in silence here.”
+The onlooker might think on further in the same vein as he, wondering what the “frosty barn is worth” and how, without knowing its worth, it can please one to “stand in silence here.”

-The final stanza of the piece returns to the speaker’s own thoughts, he has finished contemplating what could be, and resumes his own present musings.
-Up until this point the reader might be under the impression that the speaker holds no real regard for religion, or the true structure of the church.
+The final stanza of ‘Church Going’ returns to the speaker’s own thoughts, he has finished contemplating what could be and resumes his own present musings.
+Up until this point, the reader might be under the impression that the speaker holds no real regard for religion or the true structure of the church.
 This is quickly dismissed with the first line of this stanza.
 He states that the church is, “A serious house on serious earth.”
 It has a true and worthy purpose and should not be made fun of.
-It is a place where al the “compulsions” or impulses of human beings meet.
+It is a place where all the “compulsions” or impulses of human beings meet.